-Marching band is only offered in the fall.
-This is the most popular and visible performing ensemble at Blake HS and has been recognized locally and nationally for excellence.
-The mission of the Blake High School Roaring Bengals Marching Band is to make a positive difference in the lives of its students by providing musical and visual experiences and performances, and to assist students in achieving their potential as they develop confidence, cooperation, leadership, responsibility, and high standards of excellence and character.
-There are required weekly evening rehearsals.
-Weekend performances will be used as evaluation tools, to include five home football games, community parades, and marching competitions.
-To be a member, attendance at a one week band camp is required which takes place two weeks prior to the first day of school.
+This class is for any woodwind or brass player who wishes to perform with the Roaring Bengals Marching Band.
+Students with less than one year of band experience must have permission of the instructor before enrolling.
+There are required weekly evening rehearsals and weekend performances.
+Marching Band also includes attendance at a one-week band camp which takes place two weeks prior to the first day of school.
 Student Service Learning Hours will be awarded for service beyond the school day.
 Transportation/field trip, uniform, and clothing fees will be assessed.
 Only woodwind and brass players in the Marching Band should register for this class.
 Percussion and Color Guard students should not register for this class, and instead register for the appropriate percussion/guard class unless they have permission from the teacher.

-Marketing A/B
+Marketing A/B 5431, 5432